How Trump’s Thanksgiving Afghanistan trip was kept under wraps amid extreme security

 Trump then finished his trip by addressing a few hundred cheering troops in the hangar on the airfield, bringing Ghani on the stage to also express his appreciation to the American troops.
 Trump told them that everyone was working hard to bring them back home.

-“We will continue to work tirelessly for the day when all of you can go home to your families…and that day is coming very soon,” he said.
+“We will continue to work tirelessly for the day when all of you can go home to your families … and that day is coming very soon,” he said.

 Fox News’ Brooke Singman, Andrew O’Reilly and Jenny Buchholz contributed to this report.